 Models for the formation of solar active regions (AR) tend to fall into one of several classes, largely dependent on the volume in which strong magnetic fields are generated.
-In one of these, magnetic flux tubes generated near the base of the convection zone become buoyant and rise through the convection zone (for a review see Fan 2009), with an active region emerging when a flux tube passes through the solar surface.
-Another possibility is that ARs are formed as the result of the coalescence of magnetic fields generated in the bulk of the convection zone or near the solar surface (Brandenburg 2005, and references therein).
+In one of these, magnetic flux tubes generated near the base of the convection zone become buoyant and rise through the convection zone (for a review, see Fan 2009), with an AR emerging when a flux tube passes through the solar surface.
+Another possibility is that ARs are formed as the result of the coalescence of magnetic fields generated in the bulk of the convection zone or near the solar surface (Brandenburg 2005 and references therein).
 Each of these scenarios has a distinct signature in the velocity of the plasma in the convection zone.
-Local helioseismology (Gizon & Birch 2005; Gizon et al. 2010) potentially can be used to determine the subsurface dynamics associated with AR formation, and thus could provide evidence for or against either of these theories.
+Local helioseismology (Gizon & Birch 2005; Gizon et al. 2010) potentially can be used to determine the subsurface dynamics associated with AR formation and thus could provide evidence for or against either of these theories.
 This would also indirectly shed light on the location of the solar dynamo.

 Previous studies of AR formation using local helioseismology have tended to focus on only a small number of regions (e.g., Braun 1995; Chang et al. 1999; Jensen et al. 2001; Zharkov & Thompson 2008; Kosovichev 2009; Hartlep et al. 2011; Ilonidis et al. 2011).
-The small number of regions considered and the lack of a control group of areas of Sun where no active region was emerging make it difficult to identify any subsurface properties unique to the emergence of active regions.
-The exception to this is the study of Komm et al. (2009, 2011) that considered subsurface flows of a large sample of existing active regions undergoing episodes of magnetic flux emergence, compared with a control group of active regions that had comparatively constant flux.
+The small number of regions considered and the lack of a control group of areas of the Sun where no AR was emerging make it difficult to identify any subsurface properties unique to the emergence of ARs.
+The exception to this is the study of Komm et al. (2009, 2011) that considered subsurface flows of a large sample of existing ARs undergoing episodes of magnetic flux emergence compared with a control group of ARs that had comparatively constant flux.
+However, this study did not include the pre-emergence stage of AR formation.